analyticsearch/NihilistGuy/README.md

 It will dump the lsass.exe as WindowsUpdateProvider.pod file and it will store it at C:\windows\Temp The purpose of this strategy is to bypass security controls that rely on monitoring the creation of dmp files.

+Usage: Just execute the file from the CommandLine :)

 <img src="Image/NihilistGuy.png" width="500">